nyc-crh/site/content/gallery/elizabeth-farrell.md

 - school facilities
 questions:
 - How did compulsory education laws change the way children with disabilities were educated?
 - Who determined whether a child was able to go to public school or sent to a state institution?
-What were some of the dilemmas for parents of disabled children at this time?
+What were some of the dilemmas for parents of Disabled children at this time?
 ---

 Special education classes for children with intellectual disabilities were pioneered in New York City by a social welfare reformer, Elizabeth Farrell.
 Farrell had been working with Lillian Wald and other reformers at the Henry Street Settlement in the Lower East Side.
 Henry Street was built to provide community support and education to new immigrants to New York City, most of them from southern and eastern Europe.